ThanhTran14/DocumentationProjectThanhTran/README.md

 How to Set up

-1. Need to installed either Putty or VSCode.
+1. Need to install either Putty or VSCode.

 ![Photos for Documentation](./Step1.jpg)